 In 1973, The Boston Globe was sold to The New York Times after being privately held.

-In 1973, The Boston Globe went public under the name Affiliated Publications but continued to be managed by descendants of Charles Taylor.
+In 1973, The Boston Globe went public under the name Affiliated Publications.

-In 1979, The Boston Evening Globe, the afternoon edition of The Boston Globe, ceased publication.
+In 1979, The Boston Evening Globe, the afternoon edition, ceased publication.

-In March 1980, The Boston Globe published an editorial with the accidental headline "Mush from the Wimp" during part of the press run, drawing national attention.
+In March 1980, the Globe published an editorial about President Jimmy Carter with the accidental headline "Mush from the Wimp".

-Since 1981, the editorial pages of The Boston Globe have been separate from the news operation.
+Since 1981, the editorial pages of the Globe have been separate from the news operation.

 In 1993, The New York Times Company purchased Affiliated Publications, making The Boston Globe a wholly-owned subsidiary.